Only students of the Advanced MSc International Relations and Diplomacy programme can take this course.

 The internship report consists of the following elements:

-Description of the internship, i.e. the type and aims of the organisation worked for, the various activities the internship entailed, and the relevance of these activities for the work of the organisation at large;
+Description of the internship, i.e. the type and aims of the organisation worked and researched for, the various activities the internship entailed, and the relevance of such activities for the work of the organisation at large and the academic areas of interntional relations, international organization or European integration;

-Reflection on the internship in light of the academic study of international relations and diplomacy.
+Reflection on the internship in light of the academic study conducted in the context of of international relations and diplomacy.

 Details for submitting papers (deadlines) are posted on Brightspace.
 If you fail to submit all of the required internship documents, you will fail the course.